 Some people refer to dopamine as the “feel-good brain chemical,” and some think it’s addictive.
-But can you become addicted to dopamine, a substance that’s already inside your body?
+But can you be addicted to dopamine, a substance that’s already inside your body?

 The short answer is “no,” you can’t be addicted to dopamine.
 But you can be addicted to behaviors that release it in large amounts.